 These events are also a great way for our customers to share stories and advice about the use of the technology in their organisation.

-The session was hosted by Account Manager, Mark Clack, and the detailed demo of Microsoft Dynamics CRM 2016 was led by our Dynamics CRM technology professional, Charlie Maitland.
+The session was hosted by Account Manager, Mark Clack, and the detailed demo of Microsoft Dynamics 365 was led by our Dynamics 365 technology professional, Charlie Maitland.

-We had a great mixture of customers from organisations across Financial Services, Professional Services, Not for Profit and Higher Education.
+We had a great mixture of customers from organisations across Local and Regional Government, Membership, Not for Profit and Higher Education.
 Lots of these customers currently use versions of Dynamics ranging from 2011 up to 2015, so it was great to hear how the new features in 2016 will improve upon their organisation’s instance of CRM, which for most is already a core business system.

-Here are some of the features of Dynamics CRM 2016 which were new to some of our customers:
+Here are some of the features of Dynamics 365 which were new to some of our customers:

 It is now easier to customise the Dynamics CRM ribbon with colours and company logos, giver the user a more personalised CRM experience.